jsw7524/FiveInRow/ReadMe.txt

 The AI algorithm uses MinMax tree with alpha-beta pruning.
 Especially, it has a priority next-step mechanism to make alpha-beta pruning more efficient.

-The search depth is 8 by default and is possible to deepen and parallelize in the future.
+The search depth is 8 by default and is possible to deepen and be parallelized in the future.

 Furthermore, There is a benchmark option on the menu, which mainly tests the CPU's capability for integer.